Black (Pearl Jam song)

-"Black" is a power ballad by the American rock band Pearl Jam.
-The song is the fifth track on the band's debut album, Ten (1991), and features lyrics written by vocalist Eddie Vedder and music written by guitarist Stone Gossard.
+"Black" is a song by American rock band Pearl Jam.
+The song is the fifth track on their 1991 debut album, Ten, and features lyrics written by vocalist Eddie Vedder and music written by guitarist Stone Gossard.

-After Ten became a commercial success in 1992, Pearl Jam's record label Epic Records urged the group to release the song as a single.
+After Ten experienced major success in 1992, Pearl Jam's record label Epic Records urged the group to release the song as a single.
 The band refused, citing the song's personal nature.
-Despite the lack of a commercial single release, the song managed to reach number three on the Billboard Mainstream Rock Tracks chart.
+Despite the lack of a single release, the song managed to reach No. 3 on the US Billboard Mainstream Rock Tracks chart.
 Remixed versions of the song were included on Pearl Jam's 2004 greatest hits album, Rearviewmirror, and the 2009 Ten reissue.
-It has gone on to become one of the band's most popular songs, as well as a fan favorite.
+"Black" remains one of the band's most popular songs, as well as a fan favorite.

 Origin and recording

 The song originated as an instrumental demo under the name "E Ballad" that was written by guitarist Stone Gossard in 1990.
 It was one of five songs compiled onto a tape called Stone Gossard Demos '91 that was circulated in the hopes of finding a singer and drummer for Pearl Jam.
 The tape made its way into the hands of vocalist Eddie Vedder, who was working as a San Diego gas station attendant at the time.
 Vedder recorded vocals for three of the songs on the demo tape ("Alive", "Once", and "Footsteps"), and mailed the tape back to Seattle.
 Upon hearing the tape, the band invited Vedder to come to Seattle.
 On his way to Seattle, Vedder wrote lyrics for "E Ballad", which he called "Black".
 The song was recorded during the Ten album recording sessions at London Bridge Studios with Rick Parashar at the helm as Producer.
 The song was finally mixed and completed at Ridge Farm Studios in Surrey, England with Tim Palmer.

 Guitarist Mike McCready on the song's lead guitar work:

 That's more of a Stevie [Ray Vaughan] rip-off, with me playing little flowing things.
 I was way into that trip—I still am, actually, but it was probably more obvious back then.
 I really thought the song was beautiful.
 Stone wrote it and he just let me do what I wanted.